 How to report a concern:

-- Communicate with an immediate supervisor or manager - Contact a member of higher management - Contact the Chief Compliance Officer directly - Contact the Ethics Hotline (available 24/7/365) (844) ETHICS9 or usacs.com/ethicshotline
+- + Communicate with an immediate supervisor or manager. - + Contact a member of higher management. - + Contact the Chief Compliance Officer directly. - Contact the Ethics Hotline (available 24/7/365) (844) ETHICS9 or hotline-services.com.

 Types of issues to report: